Okay, have you read all the things on my page, and got more confused

 but my opinion (and many others') is quite solid on this one.

-frankly, the power of sampling/re-sampling facilities, sound processing, inclusion of internal
+frankly, the power of sampling/re-sampling facilities, sound processing,

 synth engine, It Wins Hands Down in number of functions per pound comparison.